 Parking: If you must drive into the city, park under the Common in the Boston Common Parking Garage

-Experience Boston's famous historic Beacon Hill neighborhood up close: stay in one of its wonderful hotels, such as luxury boutique Fifteen Beacon:
+Experience Boston's famous historic Beacon Hill neighborhood up close: Stay in one of these wonderful Beacon Hill hotels, such as luxury boutique Fifteen Beacon: